rixiobarrios/mern-auth-tutorial/README.md

 Now that we need each of our job documents to have an owner on them, lets update `db/models/seeds.js` to do that for us.
 We'll create a new function that takes an email as an argument from the command line when the file is run and finds the user in the database.
 Then, we'll loop over the json file in memory and add a new owner property with the userʼs id.

-To run the file from the command line, make sure you're in the root of your project directory and type: `node db/seeds.js email` and replace _email_ with an email address that matches one of the users in your database.
+To run the file from the command line, make sure you're in the root of your project directory and type: `node db/seeds.js em@il` and replace _em@il_ with an email address that matches one of the users in your database.

 1. Open `db/models/seeds.js`.
 1. Replace the file contents with the follow: